 The Magellan Cyclo 505 cycling computer is GPS enabled and has a host of features that will appeal to the rider who enjoys casual rides and touring.
-A sharp color touch screen with good contrast is used for menu and page navigation, much like the Garmin Edge 810.
+A sharp color touch screen with good contrast is used for menu and page navigation, much like the Garmin Edge 1030.
+It boasts both Bluetooth Smart and ANT+ sensor connectivity, plus it is Wi-Fi enabled for wireless data transfers without the use of your smartphone.
 Unfortunately, the Cyclo 505 has a very limited battery life and the menu navigation is clunky and a bit confusing when compared to its competitors.

 Magellan Cyclo 505 Review

-Cons: Unable to load maps for other regions, no lap function, connectivity issues with third party Ant+ sensors, large and heavy, limited battery life
+Cons: Unable to load maps for other regions, ANT+ connectivity issues, large and heavy, limited battery life

 Our Analysis and Test Results

 The Cyclo 505 by Magellan is a GPS enabled cycling computer that offers routable maps as well as ANT+ sensor compatibility.
 The 505 was released in May of 2014, and is identical to the Mio 505 sold in Europe.
 Mio is the sister company to Magellan.
 The Cyclo 505 stands out from the crowd with both Bluetooth Smart and ANT+ sensor compatibility.
 It also boasts stand-alone Wi-Fi connectivity, so you do not need to be tethered to a computer or connected to a smartphone in order to download your data.